WillemJan/willemjan.github.io/_posts/2021/2021-09-27-iot-for-libraries.markdown

 Demo
 ----

 For the final demo I will use the same setup, and fetch books from the shelf, this allows me to show the metadata about the book I've fetched directly onto the screen.
-I did not setup text-to-speech, but this is verry easy to do, and would make your shelf very accabicle for people with a visual handicap, using [mbrola](https://www.raspberrypi.org/forums/viewtopic.php?p=1099015).
+I did not setup text-to-speech, but this is very easy to do, and would make your shelf very accessible for people with a visual handicap, using [mbrola](https://www.raspberrypi.org/forums/viewtopic.php?p=1099015).
 Also you could get creative and display other stats then I did, like how many times was the book fetched, and reading time, or if you like play some music that goes well with the book you fetched.